dianamurariu/Photo_app/README.md

 - JavaScript router for seamless page navigation.
 - Homepage with thumbnails for quick painting selection.
 - Single painting page with detailed information about a specific painting.
+- Utilize JSON files to store images and descriptions for each painting, enhancing data organization and efficiency.

 ## Live Demo